Surplus: Terrorized Into Being Consumers Review: Story, Cast, Rating & Final Verdict

 Is Surplus: Terrorized Into Being Consumers (2003) worth watching?
 According to our cinematic analysis, the film stands as a HIT with a verified audience rating of 6.5/10.
 Whether you're looking for the box office collection, ending explained, or parents guide, our review covers everything you need to know about this Documentary.

-The success of any Documentary is often anchored by its ensemble, and Surplus: Terrorized Into Being Consumers features a noteworthy lineup led by John Zerzan .
-Supported by the likes of George W. Bush and Fidel Castro , the performances bring a palpable realism to the scripted words.
+The performances in Surplus: Terrorized Into Being Consumers are led by John Zerzan .
+The supporting cast, including George W. Bush and Fidel Castro , provides the necessary layers to the central narrative.

 Story & Plot Summary: Surplus: Terrorized Into Being Consumers

-Quick Plot Summary: Surplus: Terrorized Into Being Consumers is a Documentary film that presents a compelling narrative that engages viewers from start to finish.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2003, Surplus: Terrorized Into Being Consumers is a Documentary film directed by Erik Gandini.
+The narrative presents a compelling narrative that engages viewers from start to finish.
+This summary provides a scannable look at the movie's central conflict involving John Zerzan.

 Ending Explained: Surplus: Terrorized Into Being Consumers

-The final moments of Surplus: Terrorized Into Being Consumers reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Surplus: Terrorized Into Being Consumers reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Surplus: Terrorized Into Being Consumers?